Tech-Fabric/techfabric/README.md

 ### :exclamation: Prerequisites

-You need to have the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use Victor Hugo.
+You need to have the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use TechFabric.

 Next step, clone this repository and run: